 The ATC Bookstore, located in the Gregg-Graniteville Student Activities Center, carries textbooks and materials to support all classes offered by the College.

 Bookstore Hours

-Monday-Thursday 7:45 a.m.-6:15 p.m.
+Monday-Thursday 7:45 a.m.-6:00 p.m.
 Friday 7:45 a.m.-1:00 p.m.

-In addition to new and used textbooks and other school supplies, the Bookstore offers a large selection of ATC sportswear.
+In addition to textbooks and other school supplies, the Bookstore offers a large selection of ATC sportswear.